 Rules of the Road Trip: The Mom Edition

 - Have all the necessities on hand – DIAPERS, WIPES, BURP RAGS, CHANGE OF CLOTHES!!!
 My first stroke of genius hit me the night before our move.
 I filled up my trusty diaper caddy from The Good Baby with all of the essentials.
 This caddy saved us too many times to count.
 From blow-outs to spouts of car sickness, we were ready.
-The caddy is small enough to fit in between the front seat and the feet of the back seat but still big enough to encompass everything we needed in a well organized manner.
-It also makes all of your needs easily mobile for rest stops or in our case trailer stops.
+The caddy is small enough to fit in between the front seat and the back seat but still big enough to hold everything we needed in a well organized manner.
+It also made all of our needs easily mobile for rest stops and trailer stops.

 - New toys, new snacks, new games – Imagine how bored you get on a road trip.
 Combine that feeling with a toddler’s energy and attention span…This equals one easily agitated little human!
-Have a go-to bag of things you little one hasn’t tried yet to liven things up on the road a bit. (i.e. holiday themed stickers, a fun low-choking hazard new snack, play I Spy)
+Have a go-to bag of things your little one hasn’t tried yet to liven things up on the road a bit (i.e. holiday-themed stickers, a fun low-choking hazard new snack, I Spy).

-- For goodness sake use the i-Pad – I am all about limiting screen time.
-Before having children I was one of those people that said, “I will never shove an i-Pad in my child’s face to distract them.”
-Fast forward two years later and I have the i-Pad locked and loaded with all my son’s favorite mind numbing favorites and guess what?
+- For goodness sake, use the iPad – I am all about limiting screen time.
+Before having children I was one of those people that said, “I will never shove an iPad in my child’s face to distract them.”
+Fast forward two years later and I have the iPad locked and loaded with all my son’s mind-numbing favorites and guess what?
 It saved us from blowing our brains out multiple times.

 - Set a realistic intention for each leg of the trip – The most important thing is arriving to your destination safely.
-Although you may have mapped out three days it may take four.
+Although you may have mapped out three days, it may take four.
 Re-evaluate each day based on the amount of sleep everyone got the night before, weather conditions, and your general sanity.
-I can’t tell you how many times Priceline saved us on the road when we needed a decent hotel in a hurry in an area we knew nothing about.
+I can’t tell you how many times Priceline saved us on the road when we needed a decent hotel quickly in an area we knew nothing about.

 Amelia freshly changed using The Good Baby diaper caddy on the road during our most recent road trip this October.

 Thanks to some solid preparations, useful tools, and what I believe to be spectacularly, well-adjusted kiddos we made it peacefully to the Queen City.
-Now the real test of surviving while raising two little ones with no extended family around and a father who is a slave to the hospital begins!
+Now the real test of surviving will be raising two little ones with no extended family around and a father who is chained to the hospital!